mbuesch/letmein/SECURITY.md

 Seccomp is currently only supported on the `x86_64` and `aarch64` CPU architectures.

-The seccomp feature of letmeind has been tested with Debian Linux Stable and Unstable.
+The seccomp feature of letmein has been tested with Debian Linux Stable and Unstable.

 # Security analysis